nyreehinton/content-ops-starter/content/pages/blog/the-central-hypothesis.md

 For example, if a Tesla driver consistently accelerates rapidly and brakes hard, the vehicle may apply a multiplier of 0.95 to the miles-per-kWh ratio.
 This means that for every 95 miles actually driven, the odometer could record 100 miles.
 Over time, this artificially inflates the mileage accumulation, pushing the vehicle closer to warranty expiration faster than expected.

 <div style="text-align: center">## Conclusion</div>

+While this adaptive feature demonstrates Tesla’s technological sophistication, it introduces subjectivity into the odometer system, diverging from the objective nature of traditional odometers.

 Tesla’s patent literature and real-world findings suggest that the odometer is a calculated estimate using predictive algorithms, memory-based learning, and energy efficiency multipliers, fundamentally altering how mileage is recorded.
 Unlike traditional vehicles where one mile equals one mile, Tesla’s system: